onwongjan2002/CKA-Certification-Course-2025/Day 22/README.md

 ### **Types of Health Probes**

 1. **Startup Probes**
+Ensures that the container has enough time to initialize the application.
+Until this probe succeeds, **liveness and readiness probes** are not triggered.

    - **Purpose**: Used for **legacy or slow-starting applications** that take variable amounts of time to initialize.
    - **Problem Solved**: The `initialDelaySeconds` parameter cannot always capture the correct startup time for such applications.
 Setting it too high causes unnecessary delays, and too low leads to premature restarts.
    - **Behavior**: